polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 After the transaction is included in the block, you should see the `charlie` node is connected to the `alice` and `bob` nodes, and starts to sync blocks.
-The three nodes can find each other using the [mDNS](https://paritytech.github.io/substrate/master/sc_network/index.html) discovery mechanism is that is enabled by default in a local network.
+The three nodes can find each other using the [mDNS](https://paritytech.github.io/substrate/master/sc_network/index.html) discovery mechanism that is enabled by default in a local network.

 If your nodes are not on the same local network, you should use the command-line option `--no-mdns` to disable it.